damonyoungcc/english-interview/README-F.md

-front-end architecture, build reusable components develop features, write code, test and debug review code, ensure code quality and project maintain in long term
+front-end architecture, build reusable components develop features, write code, test and debug review code, ensure code quality and project maintain in long term work with my team and support them and motivate them

 ### What % of your time do you spend for Front-end?
 ### How are you guys working as a team?